-Plaintiffs are 59 PA's and 20 NP's who provide health care services for EmCare, Inc., in hospital emergency rooms in twenty states.2
+Plaintiffs are 59 PA's and 20 NP's who provide health care services for EmCare, Inc., in hospital emergency rooms in twenty states.2 Plaintiffs are paid hourly at a flat rate for all hours worked, including overtime (i.e., all hours over forty in a workweek).
+The DOL's Bureau of Labor Statistics' Occupational Outlook Handbook provides an overview of the job descriptions of PA's and NP's:

 Physician assistants (PAs) practice medicine under the supervision of physicians and surgeons . . .
 PAs are formally trained to provide diagnostic, therapeutic, and preventive health care services, as delegated by a physician.
 Working as members of the health care team, they take medical histories, examine and treat patients, order and interpret laboratory tests and x rays, and make diagnoses.
 They also treat minor injuries, by suturing, splinting, and casting.
 PAs record progress notes, instruct and counsel patients, and order or carry out therapy.
 In 48 States and the District of Columbia, physician assistants may prescribe medications.
 PAs also may have managerial duties.
-Some order medical responsible for adequately staffing hospital emergency rooms.
-It contracted with EmCare to help perform administrative tasks.
-EmCare states that it assists Texas EM-I by "providing recruiting, scheduling, malpractice insurance coverage, risk management, and clinician payroll support."
-We refer to defendants jointly as "EmCare."
+Some order medical supplies or equipment and supervise tech-